f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Authentication & Access -> Authentication Settings
 --------------------------------------------------

 Each layer of F5OS has its own user and authentication management.
 This allows for a separate set of users that have access to the system controllers, and each chassis partition.
 You may define local users and/or remote authentication via LDAP, RADIUS, or TACACS+.
 On this page you can setup remote authentication using LDAP, RADIUS, or TACACS.
-You can also disable Basic Authenitcation, and configure a Token Lifetime.
-Client certificate authentication can be anabled, and OCSP Configuration can be modified.
+You can also disable Basic Authentication and configure a Token Lifetime.
+Client certificate authentication can be enabled, and OCSP Configuration can be modified.

 .. image:: images/initial_setup_of_velos_system_controllers/image44.png
   :align: center